apiaframework/apia/README.md

 This is a very simple endpoint.
 Walking through each section...

-- Firstly, we define the name of the endpoint which, in this case, is `list`.
-This will be addressed as `products/list` when requests are made to it.

-- Then we define the name and description for it.
+- We begin by defining the name and description for it.
 This will appear in the schema & documentation.

 - Then we add a field which we will expect to be returned when this action is invoked.
 In this case, we're creating a field called `products` and specifying that it will be an array of strings that will be returned.

-- Then we define an action which will actually be executed when this endpoint is executed.
-This action has access to the request and the response.
+- Then we define the `call` method which will actually be executed when this endpoint is called.
+In here, you have access to the request and the response.
 The `request` object contains information about the request being made and the `response` object allows you to influence what is returned to the consumer.

-- Finally, we use `response.add_field` to add data for the `products` field that we defined earlier.
+- Finally, we use `response.add_field` to add data for the `product_names` field that we defined earlier.
 In this case, an array of product names.

 #### A note about types

 When you define a field (or an argument) you must define a `type`.
-A type is what type of object that the consumer can expect to receive (or the server will expect to receive in the case of arguments).
-A type can be provided as a symbol to reference a scalar or a class that inherits from `Rapid::Scalar` (for scalars), `Rapid::Object` (for objects), `Rapid::Enum` (for enums) or `Rapid::Polymorph` (for polymorphs).
+A type is what type of object that the consumer can expect to receive (or is expected to send in the case of arguments).
+A type can be provided as a symbol to reference a known scaler, or a class that inherits from `Rapid::Scalar` (for scalars), `Rapid::Object` (for objects), `Rapid::Enum` (for enums) or `Rapid::Polymorph` (for polymorphs).

 The following scalars are built-in: